BUREAU OF PUBLIC SECRETS

 Kenneth Rexroth Archive

-A huge archive of works by and about the great writer and social critic, who wryly described his main themes as “sex, mysticism, and revolution,” and who was the leading inspiration behind the San Francisco Renaissance of the fifties and sixties.
-Includes a complete out-of-print book (Communalism: From Its Origins to the Twentieth Century); a complete never-published guidebook (Camping in the Western Mountains); a complete never-published anthology (The Poetry of Pre-Literate Peoples); excerpts from his fascinating Autobiography and from Classics Revisited (itself a little classic); a generous selection of his poems and of his translations from seven languages; more than 100 essays and reviews; his complete San Francisco journalism (more than 800 columns and articles); and links to dozens of articles about him.
+A huge archive of works by and about the great writer, social critic, and Renaissance man, who wryly described his main themes as “sex, mysticism, and revolution,” and who was the leading inspiration behind the San Francisco Renaissance of the fifties and sixties.
+Includes a complete out-of-print book (Communalism: From Its Origins to the Twentieth Century); a complete never-published guidebook (Camping in the Western Mountains); a complete never-published anthology (The Poetry of Pre-Literate Peoples); excerpts from his fascinating Autobiography and from Classics Revisited (itself a little classic); a generous selection of his poems and of his translations of poetry from seven other languages (Chinese, Japanese, Greek, Latin, French, Spanish, Italian); more than a hundred essays and reviews; his complete San Francisco journalism (more than 800 columns and articles); and links to dozens of articles about him.

 Comics and Posters

-Detourned comic strips in the style invented and developed by the situationists.
+Detourned comic strips in the subversive style invented and developed by the situationists.

 Videos

-Talks and discussions about the situationists, the Occupy movement, Kenneth Rexroth, Zen Buddhism, French and American songs, etc.
+Talks, discussions, and webinars about Guy Debord, the Situationist International, the Occupy movement, Kenneth Rexroth, Zen Buddhism, French and American songs, etc.

 Other Languages